 New Requirements-Classified Employees.
-Trailer bill language also expresses the Legislature's intent that districts maintain all classified employees in the 2020-21 fiscal year and prohibits districts from laying off employees between July 1, 2020 and June 30, 2021.
-The legislature further clarified that this prevents layoffs for which employees were given notice between May 2, 2020 and July 1, 2020.
-This requirement applies to all permanent or probationary employees with an assignment or classification in nutrition, transportation, or custodial services.
+Trailer bill language also expresses the Legislature's intent that districts maintain all classified employees in the 2020-21 fiscal year and prohibits districts from laying off any permanent or probationary employee with a classification in nutrition, transportation, or custodial services during this period.
 The language does not prohibit a community college district from terminating a classified employee for good cause.